 Like a short sale, a deed in lieu of foreclosure permits you to give up your interest in your home without retaining the mortgage.
 We negotiate and draft a carefully-structured agreement with the bank that permanently relieves you of your debt.

-Whether you have a real estate development project that requires legal guidance or a complex real estate dispute that requires litigation, The Burbine Law Firm, P.A can help.
+Whether you have a real estate development project that requires legal guidance or a complex real estate dispute that requires litigation, Law Office of R. Todd Burbine can help.
 Our lawyers have experience in helping our clients achieve their real estate goals as well as defending their rights in litigation when things do not go according to plan.

 Third Party Assistance